nguyenphuminh/reval/.github/CONTRIBUTING.md

-Contributing to FreakC!
+Contributing to Reval!
 ======================

-Thanks for your interests in FreakC, if you want to contribute to the project, please consider looking at the following notes!
+Thanks for your interests in Reval, if you want to contribute to the project, please consider looking at the following notes!

 ## Language
 We would prefer English as the main language for contributing, but you can use Vietnamese!